Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 We have made some serious savings through using Groupon, on experiences we thought we would never have.
 It’s not that we are spending money that we wouldn’t have otherwise, it’s that it opens up opportunities to try something different.

-The only time that we have thought we may have got a different level of service was staying in a hotel in Daring Harbour, Sydney (we won’t mention it specifically as this offer has not ended).
+The only time that we have thought we may have got a different level of service was staying in the Novotel hotel in Darling Harbour, Sydney.
+This deal has now ended, but it may come up again in the future.

 The room was fine, perhaps in a need of a lick of paint and few tiny bits of maintenance, but it just felt like these were rooms that were not quite up to their normal standard, or as advertised anyway.

 This wasn’t an issue for us, it was still a great weekend away in a stunning location, we just had this feeling about it.
-We would stay there again.
+And we would stay there again.

 Hotels often charge surcharges at the weekend so check this out first.
 Just compare it to the normal price of staying there first, as most rooms do increase in cost Friday and Saturdays.